openssl/openssl/README-FIPS.md

 Installing the FIPS provider
 ============================

+In order to be FIPS compliant you must only use FIPS validated source code.
+Refer to <https://www.openssl.org/source/> for information related to which versions are FIPS validated.
+The instructions given below build OpenSSL just using the FIPS validated source code.

-You can build the OpenSSL source code with a validated FIPS provider by doing the following if you only use the FIPS validated source code.
-If you want to use a validated FIPS provider with the latest release see the next section.
+If you want to use a validated FIPS provider, but also want to use the latest OpenSSL release to build everything else, then refer to the next section.

 The following is only a guide.
 Please read the Security Policy for up to date installation instructions.